D-Kumar19/DevopsCommands/README.md

-# DevOps Command Cheat Sheet 🚀
+# DevOps Command Sheet 🚀

 This repository 📁 is your hub for various DevOps command collections.
 Navigate through the directories to find specific commands for Bash, Git, Docker, and Kubernetes, designed to enhance your workflow efficiency.